learnbyexample/cli-computing/cli_computing.md

 ...
 ```

-You can use PID or job number to specify the process to which the signal has to be sent.
+You can use the PID or job number to specify the process to which the signal has to be sent.
 By default, `SIGTERM` (`15`) is sent, which is a polite way to ask the program to terminate.
 Here's an example:

 ```bash
 # 'sleep' is used here to emulate a long running process